Donations and Acquisitions

 • Records of organisations and societies which are still in existence, particularly if there is no connection with the Society.

-• Personal papers of staff, particularly if there is no reference to their professional activities in the Society.
+• Personal papers of staff and volunteers, particularly if there is no reference to their professional activities in the Society.

-• Ephemera belonging to Fellows and individuals closely associated with the Society.
+• Ephemera belonging to Members and individuals closely associated with the Society.

 • Copies and photocopies of original material.